 DIFFICULTY: Physically, this is generally an easy trip with only some moderate walking required off-trail.
 There will also be some longer walks in pursuit of birds in the field, generally in flat areas, and so we expect to spend quite a bit of time standing and photographing on this tour.
 There are long drives on several days, notably on days 7, 8 and 10, of between 4-7 hours, although these are birding drives with stops to photograph birds on each of them.

 CLIMATE: Hot days and cool nights.
 Little rain is expected on the mainland.
 On Tasmania cooler days and rain can be expected.

 ACCOMMODATION: Good to excellent.

-PHOTO PHILOSOPHY: This tour differs drastically from the Australia Birding Tours that we offer, where we search for absolutely as many birds and mammals as possible.
-On the Photo Tour, we will search for beautiful and charismatic species over species that will not make as interesting photo targets.
-While we will do some setups and photograph near some feeders in a couple of locations, this trip is more about taking advantage of the guide’s considerable local knowledge to find birds and mammals “in the bush”.
-Expect to spend considerable time targeting some of the harder to photograph yet rewarding targets such as pittas and male fairywrens.
+PHOTO PHILOSOPHY: Australia offers excellent “on the fly” photography.
+A high proportion of the birds seen can often also be photographed too, and so we will try and photograph as many birds and mammals as possible.
+There are no feeders on this tour, and so this trip is more about taking advantage of the guide’s considerable local knowledge to find birds and mammals “in the bush”.
 You will be expected to work for your birds and mammals, so if spending large amounts of time at a setup or in photo blinds is your thing, then this may not be the trip for you.
-This is more about working flocks, stalking parrots, and patiently working skulkers.
-There will be some photography from the car, and some from boats, but the majority of time will be spent walking and standing.
+There will be some photography from the car, and some from boats, but the majority of time will be spent walking, standing, and pursuing wildlife on foot.